-Let’s start off by diving into the first trimester of a twin pregnancy – what you can expect for yourself, what your babies’ development looks like, and how you can set yourself up for a healthy, comfortable pregnancy.
+Let’s start off by diving into the Second trimester of a twin pregnancy – what you can expect for yourself, what your babies’ development looks like, and how you can set yourself up for a healthy, comfortable pregnancy.

 The twin pregnancy experience can vary greatly from mother to mother, which is why it’s so important to attend regular checkups and ultrasound appointments with your healthcare provider.
 During these appointments, you’ll be able to share any abnormal symptoms you’re experiencing and receive advice concerning diet, activity levels, and medications.